michael-allouche/nn-quantile-extrapolation/README.md

 ## EVT quantile estimators

 Seven bias reduced extreme quantile estimators are considered.
-See also this [repo](https://github.com/michael-allouche/refined-weissman.git) for an extreme quantile estimator study.
+See also this [repo](https://github.com/michael-allouche/refined-weissman.git) for an extreme quantile estimation study.

 In `run_evt_estimators.py`, one can update the `dict_runner` with the desired parametrization.
 Next, run `run_evt_estimators.py` to compute all the quantile estimators at level alpha=1/(2n).